 Step 3.
 Click “Import” or drag files to the main interface of the program.
 Then place the clip on the video track.

 Step 4.
 Proceed to “Overlays”, select your preferred border style, drag and drop it on to the timeline, set the duration of the border if you want to use different borders throughout the video.

 Step 5.
-Hit the “Export” icon and select the format and quality for the project.
+Hit the “Export” icon and select the format and quality of the project.
 It will be soon saved on your computer.

 3 Free Ways to add border to video

 iMovie always comes into our mind when it comes to editing a video clip on a Mac.
 As the default video editor for people who have Mac OS on their computer, iMovie does things many other video editors can do, such as splitting video, merging clips, adding narrations, and so on.
 Other than these basic features, you can use it to insert a colorful border around your video and even customize it.

 Open iMovie and go to “Background”.
 Under this tab, search for the border you want to use and add it to your timeline.
 Now, add the video that you want to edit onto the overlay track, click the “Video overlay settings” and then adjust your video accordingly.
 Once done, export and save your file to your Mac.

 Another editor that can be used to add frame to video is Diptic.
 It has two versions: one for iOS devices and one is for Mac computers.
 With the help of Diptic, you can easily create a video collage, slideshows, and presentations.
 You can add filters and text and adjust the brightness, saturation, hue, and contrast of your clips.
 Moreover, you can put borders around the video and modify the thickness, color, and texture.
 You can download it from the App Store.